TigerkidYang/CS_Self-study_Notes/Data_Structures_and_Algorithms/LinkedLists.md

 ### SLList

 I got confused when I first saw this name.
 There are literally three capital letters in the front.
 That seems stupid.
+But it actually stands for Singly Linked List.

+Anyways, the motivation of this is clear.
+What we need is some abstraction, to make users free from a lot of references and recursive thinking.
+But, how do we achieve that?
+Let's just focus on a specific topic first, which is how do we add a node to the first of the list.

+For IntList, the class itself is a node, so when we say the first we actually mean the value of the first node.
+There is no actually a reference to the first node.
+So we can not just